 The post Probabilistic Planning Helps Master Supply Chain’s Unknowns appeared first on Logistics Viewpoints.

-The post One-Number Plans are Bad Plans appeared first on Logistics Viewpoints.
+The post Ferguson’s Commitment to Supply Chain Excellence Drives Customer Satisfaction appeared first on Logistics Viewpoints.

 When it come to smuggling, drug dealers are taking things to a while new level.
 Colombian drug smugglers are disguising cocaine as “fake coal” within major bulk consignments to try to dupe port surveillance operations, according to a new report.
 Anti-narcotics investigators have uncovered substantial amounts of the disguised drugs in the past two years […]